Whānau and hapū

 The Crown bought millions of hectares of land in the South Island.
 By the 1860s almost the entire island was owned by the Crown or European settlers.

 In the North Island tribes in the Wairarapa, Wellington and Manawatū sold much of their land.
 Tribes tried to stop the sale of land and tensions grew.
-Land wars broke out, and after the wars around 3 million acres (over 1.2 million hectares) of Māori land were confiscated.
+Fighting broke out, and after the wars around 3 million acres (over 1.2 million hectares) of Māori land was confiscated.

 Māori had to prove they owned land in the land court.
 Many people had to sell land to pay for the costs of court proceedings.
-Under the new laws land was owned by groups, named on the land title, and individual people could not get loans to develop land.
+Under the new laws, land was owned by those named on the land title, and individual people could not get loans to develop land.